gx9702/UA-TypeRepository/Core/Part3/DataTypes/NormalizedString/readme.md

 <!-- datatype -->
 ## NormalizedString
+A string normalized based on the rules in the unicode specification.
 <!-- end of description -->
 The fields of the NormalizedString DataType are defined in the following table: